cekit/cekit/docs/handbook/overrides.rst

 a YAML object containing overrides for the image descriptor.

 To use an override descriptor you need to pass ``--overrides-file`` argument to CEKit.
+This may be a path based object or a URL scheme (HTTP/HTTPS/file).
 You can also pass JSON/YAML object representing changes directly via ``--overrides`` command line argument.

 Example
     Use ``overrides.yaml`` file located in current working directory